If you wonder why you’ve not been seeing The XY Code, it’s because the blog has been closed.

 Podcast: Download

-~ Paul – I’m XY, and difficult communication can be.
+~ Paul – I’m XY, and talking about sex can be difficult!

 Shop Amazon ♦ Shop to give links page